open-zaak/open-zaak/docs/api/experimental.rst

 * ``Rol``:
     * ``betrokkeneIdentificatie.nietNatuurlijkPersoonIdentificatie.kvkNummer`` is added to
       support :ref:`mandates <client-development-mandate>`
+    * ``betrokkeneIdentificatie.nietNatuurlijkPersoonIdentificatie.vestigingsNummer`` is added as ``betrokkeneIdentificatie.Vestiging has been deprecated``.
     * ``roltoelichting`` is changed to not required
     * Two attributes are added to track the validity period of a ``Rol`` within a ``Zaak``: